 broadcast over KRVN.
 He went on to learn to play piano, guitar, mandolin and steel guitar.
 He’s performed professionally

-for more than 25 years while living in Salt Lake City, UT and Ft.
-Collins, CO.
+for more than 25 years while living in Salt Lake City, Utah and Ft.
+Collins, Colorado.
 He has opened for many famous acts including

 Diamond Rio, Desert Rose Band and the Bellamy Brothers.
 He totally abandoned music at one point in his life.
 His guitars